Palatipdev/fitness-app-mfit/POLISH.md

 - [ ] sliding transtion and bouncing effect on the header
 - [ ] removes nutrition, add real generated value

+## Progress Analytic
+- [ ] add exercise name instead of exercise index for the label

 ## Code Cleanup